-Black Lives Matter barrack ex-FBI chief
+Black Lives Matter harangue ex-FBI chief

 The leaflet also accused the FBI under his leadership of spying on Black Lives Matter activists.

-And it charged that Mr Comey popularised the controversial term "the Ferguson effect", NBC News reported.
+And it charged that Mr Comey popularised the controversial term "the Ferguson effect".

 The Ferguson effect stems from the police shooting of black 18-year-old Michael Brown in Ferguson, Missouri, in August 2014.

-Some in the law enforcement community say heightened scrutiny of police since that incident has left patrol officers hesitant to confront suspected wrongdoing.
+Some believe heightened scrutiny of police since that incident has left patrol officers hesitant to confront suspected wrongdoing.

 In October 2015, Mr Comey said there was "a chill wind blowing through American law enforcement", which he suggested could be the Ferguson effect.

-His then-superior, Attorney General Eric Holder, dismissed the idea, saying any evidence to support the so-called Ferguson effect was merely anecdotal.
+His then-superior, Attorney General Eric Holder, dismissed the idea, saying any evidence to support this theory was merely anecdotal.

 US President Donald Trump fired Mr Comey from his position as FBI director in May.